 - Bake till crust is brown, and custard is burnt and just stops bubbling.
 This takes about 40-45 minutes.
 You should check every 10 minutes and rotate tray as necessary so that all tarts brown evenly.

-- Remove tarts from oven to wire rack.
+- Cool: Remove tarts from oven to wire rack.
 Leave till cool.
 Serve within a few hours whilst pastry is crisp.

 - Reheating – Re-heat tarts on a baking tray at 300°C for 10 minutes.
 Pastry would turn soggy after 5 minutes, then crisp up nicely after another 5 minutes or so.
 Custard would be creamy and smooth but a bit sunken.

 - This tart is best served while the crust is crunchy and warm.
 If you need to refrigerate it, reheat it in the oven for 10 minutes at 300F.